 We arrived at the location where we needed to book our accommodation (Arthouse Lucrezia) and there was no one in sight.
 No doors, no entrance, and no office.
 There was a gate of sorts and a fence with a mailbox that had tiny written address that implied we were at the right place.
 We knocked, yelled, circled the compound a few times trying to find somebody to no avail.
 It’s funny because you can book the place online but you can’t book it in person.

-After several futile attempts to book and find somebody we gave up and took a taxi to the city to find a hotel in the center and that turned out to be a great decision.
+After several futile attempts to book and find somebody we gave up and took a taxi to the city to find a hotel in the center called Central Hotel and it turned out to be a great decision.
 The location was very centralized and we had access to the coolest spots in the city.
 And boy what city.
 Beautiful, vibrant, and full of amazing picturesque architecture that rivals any top city in the Western Europe.

 First, let’s get into historical context about Timisoara before we get into the meat of how it’s another awesome Romanian destination.